When a metric, report, or dashboard is first created in a project, it is visible only to the object’s creator at first.

 unlisted=false) and locked for editing (

 lock=true).
 Effectively, this request publishes a production asset.

 unlisted=true) so that development can begin again without confusing project users.

 Any dependent objects of the hidden object are not hidden.
 If they should be hidden, you must execute requests to hide those objects, too.

 POST unlocks an asset for editing without changing the visibility permissions.
 You can use this method to collaborate with other Editors.

 While the object remains hidden in the Portal GUI, you can provide the direct URL to the object to other Editors who can edit the object after this change is made.

 unlisted parameter is not specified.

-For API reference documentation, see Object Visibility using the API.
+For API reference documentation, see Manage Object Visibility - Hide and Share Objects.